pdn4kd/pdn4kd.github.io/_posts/2020-10-28-janskyabmag.markdown

 $$flux_{Jy} = 10^{-0.4 \cdot (m_{AB} - 8.90)} = 10^{3.56 - 0.4\cdot m_{AB}}$$

-The origional sources (and wikipedia) tend to show 48.6 instead of 8.9.
+The original sources (and wikipedia) tend to show 48.6 instead of 8.9.
 This is because they are using CGS units (ergs/s/cm²/Hz) for flux instead of Jy.
 You may also see something slightly different for the magnitude figures ([eg: 48.574](https://arxiv.org/pdf/astro-ph/0502120.pdf)) or zero-point number of Janskys (eg: 3720 Jy).
 These are based on slightly different calibrations, often related to measurements of the brightness of Vega or generally trying to make sure that in V-band, AB mags and Vega mags are the same.
 For completeness:

 $$m_{AB} = -2.5\cdot log_{10}(flux_{CGS}) - 48.6$$